vigneshlaks/Lucky-Cali/README.md

 ## Overview

-This project is a comprehensive, user-facing bodyweight fitness website powered by advanced LLM technology, which combines cutting-edge AI capabilities with web development practices.
+This project is a comprehensive, user-facing bodyweight fitness website

-## Features
+## Features (Current and Projected)

 ### Training
 - **Custom LLM Agent**: Utilizes OpenAI's GPT-3.5 to process queries with 95% accuracy.